juniper-wright/avatarlegends/README.md

 * General code audit, to remove MotW leftovers
 * General code quality improvements
-* Find a way to denote PC's center on their balance track
 * NPCs should have their own actor type (they have no moves, stats, backgrounds, or growth)
 * PCs should have somewhere to put demeanor, training, fighting style, connections, notes
 * Character sheet needs to be way less ugly